aspose-cells-cloud/Aspose.Cells-Products/cells/en/python/saveas/xlsx-to-xls/_index.md

 ---
-title: Save XLSX as XLS API for Python
+title: Save XLSX as XLS using Python
-description: Using Aspose.Cells Cloud SDK for Python to save XLSX format file as XLS format file.
+description: Utilizing Aspose.Cells Cloud SDK for Python to save XLSX format file as XLS format file.
-url: /python/saveas/xlsx-to-xls/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Python API to save XLSX as XLS" h2="Python library to save XLSX as XLS" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Python.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLSX as XLS" h2="Python library for saving XLSX as XLS" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Python.
 This is a professional solution to save XLSX as XLS and other document formats online using Python." urlsection="saveas/xlsx-to-xls/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLSX file as XLS in Python" >}}